rhine3/audiomoth-guide/guide.md

 * Recording with high sampling rate (e.g., recording bats) requires SD cards with fast read/write speeds.
 Files produced with high sampling rate are also larger, so they use up space on the SD card more quickly.
 We use SanDisk Extreme 128GB for bat recordings.
 See the [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more information.

-* The card goes in the AudioMoth with the contacts facing **up**, as shown on the graphic on the front of the AudioMoth.
+* Insert the card into the AudioMoth with the contacts facing **up**, as shown on the graphic on the front of the AudioMoth.
 (It won't fit any other way.)

 ![Correct way to insert SD card](images/other/sd-card-position.jpg)